-When considering the best time to go on maternity leave you should bear in mind that carrying twins, triplets or more can be physically demanding.
+When considering the best time to go on maternity leave you should bear in mind that being pregnant with twins, triplets or more can be physically demanding.
 It’s a good idea to leave a period for rest and relaxation at the end of your pregnancy, and most people who’ve experienced this recommend stopping work at some time between 28 and 30 weeks.

 There’s no universally agreed date by which you should start maternity leave.
 How long you continue at work will depend on the kind of tasks you do there, your health, how the pregnancy is going, how flexible your employer can be if you have one, and how you feel.

-If you are carrying more than two babies, or have any health complications, you may need to stop working before this.
+If you are carrying triplet or higher order babies, or have any health complications, you may need to stop working before this.

 If you are in permanent employment, you are entitled to take one year’s maternity leave.
 You can receive Statutory Maternity Pay (SMP) from your employer for nine months (39 weeks).
 Maternity leave is per pregnancy not per child, so unfortunately you get no extra for twins, triplets or more.